godwokenrises/godwoken-polyjuice/docs/EVM-compatible.md

 | GASLIMIT | `block.gaslimit` | 12,500,000 | current block's gas limit |
 | DIFFICULTY | `block.difficulty` | 2,500,000,000,000,000 | current block's difficulty |

+### Restriction of memory usage

+Polyjuice runs EVM on ckb-vm.
+While EVM has no limit on memory usage (despite the limit of 1024 on stack depth for EVM), ckb-vm can use a maximum of 4MB of memory for now.
+Of which, 3MB for heap space and 1MB for stack space.
+See more details in [here](https://github.com/nervosnetwork/riscv-newlib/blob/00c6ae3c481bc62b4ac016b3e86c508cdf2e68d2/libgloss/riscv/sys_sbrk.c#L38-L56).
+For some contracts that consume a lot of memory or that have deep call stacks, this may indicate a potential incompatibility on ckb-vm.

 ## Others

 * Transaction context